 The last person I asked to be my “temporary sponsor” while I sorted my whole BBS and AA out, told me she would not sponsor me UNLESS I was willing to work with her on her terms.
 Fair enough.
 I’m not angry at her.
-I still think she’s fucking awesome…and still wish that she’d be my sponsor (you know WTF you are!)
+I still think she’s awesome…and still wish that she’d be my sponsor (you know WTF you are!)
 I reached out to another woman to just TALK about finding a sponsor but she misunderstood me and also told me no, she would not sponsor me.
 I don’t carry a resentment towards her either.
 She’s a radiant human being and she still inspires me.

 No, I’m angry at the evolution of AA and how its members have defined sobriety and recovery.
 “Their Way” would suggest that I am not “qualified” to be considered a sober, recovering alcoholic who can be sponsored and sponsor others.*

 “They” would say I think I’m unique.
 As a human being, yes, I am.
 We ALL are.
 There is not a single person out there who is exactly like me.
-God made me ME and no one else.
+God made me ME.
 Just like he made each and every one of “them” (and you too!) unique in their (your) own special ways.
 But do I think I’m unique when it comes to the disease of alcoholism?
 Helllllllll no. For me, “to drink is to die.”
 I used to hate it when people said that in the rooms.
 I’d roll my eyes if I knew no one would see me.
 But today, I accept that as my truth and have no issue talking about it with anyone who wants, needs and/or deserves to listen.

 Everything that I just shared has been weighing on me for the longest time.
 Where do I go from here?
 I pray daily for God to direct my thoughts, words and actions.
 I turn my will over to the care of my loving HP and know “the answers will come if my own house is in order.”